-The Mental Health Court decides whether a person charged with a criminal offence has a “mental health defence”.
+The Mental Health Court decides whether a person charged with a criminal offense has a “mental health defense”.
 That is

 - not fit for trial (unable to stand trial because of mental illness or intellectual disability).
 A person may be found not fit for trial either permanently or not permanently.

 The Court may make a forensic order requiring the involuntary treatment for the patient.

 The Court also hears appeals against decisions of the Mental Health Review Tribunal.
 In addition, the Court may investigate the detention of patients in authorized mental health services.